Armin’s “Next Level” Plan

 We must continue to reduce the tax burden on Keller residents by attracting quality economic development and bringing in businesses whose sales tax dollars can help offset the dependency placed on Keller taxpayers.

 E- Commerce and businesses like Amazon, Uber, and GrubHub have forever changed the way consumers shop, commute, and dine.
 Communities that don’t adapt to the change in consumer trends, will fall backwards.
 We must ensure Keller does not fall backwards.
-To do this, Armin has fought to recruit businesses who offer an experiential component for consumers which has helped establish Keller as a place where residents can live, work, and play in the same community.
+To do this, Armin has fought to recruit businesses who offer an experiential component for consumers which has helped establish Keller as a place where residents can live, work, and play.

-As Mayor, Armin has stopped the practice of giving out free economic incentives without assuring our taxpayers anything in return.
+As Mayor, Armin has stopped the practice of giving out free handouts.
 When economic incentives are to be considered, it must be a sustainable economic incentive that is repayable, and directly tied to new revenue and new jobs created.